Swathi-0/SignSphere/README.md

 Our approach involves developing an advanced translation system that integrates cutting-edge technologies to enable real-time bidirectional communication.
 The solution includes:

-1. **Gesture Recognition**:

-   - Employing computer vision techniques and LSTM models to accurately identify static and dynamic ISL gestures, including non-manual signals such as facial expressions and body postures.

-2. **Text/Speech-to-Sign Conversion**:

-   - Utilizing NLP to parse English text, apply ISL grammar rules, and convert text into animated signs to ensure grammatical correctness.

-3. **Regional Language Support**:

-   - Incorporating Kannada translation to enhance accessibility and relevance in multilingual contexts.

-4. **Enhanced Accessibility**:

-   - Providing animated ISL outputs to facilitate learning and interaction for both ISL users and learners.

 ---